You want smart political talk without the meltdowns?

 And I think, you know, we already see massive amounts of money being invested in the country.

-Europe needs to come to the table with President Trump and enter into a uh major trade agreement.
+Europe needs to come to the table with President Trump and enter into a major trade agreement.

-This is something that Biden and his predecessors couldn't do because they were playing too nice, and the Europeans play very, very tough on trade, as President Trump has said.
+This is something that Biden and his predecessors couldn't do because they were playing too nice.

 So I think that there will be a deal.

-I don't think so, because they've had a lot of trade friction with China, and they know how bad China is.
+I don't think so because they've had a lot of trade friction with China and they know how bad China is.

 And the things that make China a predatory and criminal trader are not going to be settled by a trade agreement between the EU and China.

-Now, as for energy, President Trump is willing to sell them LNG, and if when we get our export terminals in Louisiana up to speed, I think that the Europeans are gonna see that they should be buying American energy rather than Russian energy.
+And if when we get our export terminals in Louisiana up to speed, I think that the Europeans are going to see that they should be buying American energy rather than Russian energy.

-Yeah, it's gonna be interesting to watch.
+Yeah, it's going to be interesting to watch.

-Uh, Gordon Shang, we appreciate you.
+Gordon Chang, we appreciate you.

-Thank you, sir, for being with us uh 800-941 Sean, if you want to be a part of the program.
+800-941 Sean, if you want to be a part of the program.

-I'm Mary Catherine Hamm.
+Hey there, I'm Mary Catherine Hamm.

 And I'm Carol Markowitz.